kud1ing/rucaja/examples/README.md

 * `Test.class`: produced by the Java compiler from `Test.java`
 * `Test.java`: contains the source code of a Java class.
     The class and its methods are called from Rust code in `main.rs`

+Execute the example with `cargo run --example main`